Press F11 for enhanced viewing.

 I was eventually hired for the job, and the two of us now perform magic shows here all the time at the Verston Auditorium.
 Tro and I are also roommates now; he was actually seeking a new apartment to move into when I first met up with him in Verston, so we decided to move in together and split the rent.
-I still often times find it difficult to watch Tro perform, simply because I fear for his safety and don't want him to suffer a similar fate as I. But I do my best not to let my concerns get to me, as we've been performing together for several years now, and I've seen first hand how capable he is of handling his dangerous tricks.
-I definitely feel as though I've gotten much better about my phobia as a result of being his assistant, which I suppose is a good thing.
+I still often times find it difficult to watch Tro perform, simply because I fear for his safety and don't want him to suffer a similar fate as I; however, I do my best not to let my concerns get to me, as we've been performing together for several years now, and I've seen first hand how capable he is of handling his more dangerous tricks.
 I enjoy working with him, really, and I look foreword to many more fun years of performing together.
-Overall, I'd say that I'm pretty content with my new life here in Verston.
-I've got a fun career with my best friend, and I even share a flat with him now, and honestly, I think I'm much happier here than I've ever been before, even while I was in the circus.
-And really, I guess if you're happy, then what more could you want out of life?
+Overall, I would say that I'm pretty content with my new life here in Verston.
+Honestly, I think I'm much happier these days than I've ever been in my life- and really, I guess if you're happy, then what more could you want out of life?